Independent Music Companies Association: History

 On the five-year anniversary of the RAAP ruling in September 2025, IMPALA joined other European music bodies and MEPs in calling for concrete solutions to ensure equitable treatment of performers and producers.

 Ahead of the fifth anniversary of IMPALA's EDI charter, the pilot Equity, Diversity, and Inclusion (EDI) Toolkit was launched by IMPALA in late September 2025, providing resources for independent music companies to embed EDI principles in their operations.

 IMPALA held its first European Independent Music Summit in Zagreb in October 2025, coinciding with its Annual General Meeting and the election of a new executive board.

+In November 2025, to celebrate IMPALA’s 25th Anniversary, IMPALA released Faces of the Independent Sector, a new Europe-wide storytelling campaign highlighting the people who drive the independent music ecosystem.
+IMPALA also introduced some other features, such as special editions of their awards.

+At the start of 2026, IMPALA delivers a keynote at Eurosonic Noorderslag, calling on the EU music sector to stand up for culture, competition, AI accountability and European sovereignty in the face of growing market concentration.

+IMPALA published a new report by industry expert Dan Fowler highlighting the strategic importance of a culturally diverse and independent European music ecosystem.

+In February 2026, after 14 months since the deal was announced, IMPALA responds to the European Commission’s decision on UMG’s acquisition of Downtown, highlighting key conclusions for competition, cultural diversity and independent distribution.

+IMPALA also welcomed the proposal for an increased European Union budget for culture in the next EU budget cycle and for the creation of a dedicated music strand within the proposed AgoraEU programme.

+During European Diversity Month in 2026, IMPALA Launched an equity, diversity and inclusion (EDI) toolkit and survey aimed at helping music businesses benchmark performance, access training and set internal targets.

+In May, IMPALA proposed an industrial policy approach to culture, including a business plan, measurable targets, coordinated strategy, and annual progress reporting.

+In 2025, IMPALA launched the Digital Music Plan, setting out proposals to reform the digital music market.
+Published as global music streaming approached one billion subscribers, the plan advocated measures to strengthen competition, transparency, fairness, and cultural diversity in the digital music ecosystem.

 Members

 As of 2025, IMPALA has nearly 6000 members, including national associations as well independent music companies as direct members.
 The Board is elected by its members.